Drop Anchor at the Fort Lauderdale International Boat Show

-Getting to the show is even easier this year; FLIBS has expanded parking and transportation options, including valet service at the Superyacht Village and the main entrance of the show on Southeast 5th Street.
-If you’re traveling from Miami or Palm Beach, consider zipping into downtown on the Brightline.
+Transportation options include valet parking available at Las Olas Marina (Birch Road and Las Olas Circle) and Fort Lauderdale South Beach Park (700 Seabreeze Boulevard directly across from Bahia Mar).
 “I also recommend taking advantage of our shuttle system and Water Taxi to get to and from the various locations,” advises Doole.
-“The Water Taxi is the best way to see it all while taking in the beautiful city and water views.”
+“The Water Taxi is the best way to see it all while taking in Fort Lauderdale’s beautiful city and water views.”

-Those in-the-know may have access to exhibitors’ private on-site and off-site parties; but don’t miss Greater Fort Lauderdale’s many spots to dine on the famous Las Olas Boulevard and our coveted waterfront dining.
-“Some personal favorites of mine to visit after the show are Coconuts and G&B Oyster Bar, located right at the entrance of the show on the Intercoastal.
-It’s a great place to enjoy the sunset, while continuing to take in the beautiful boats on display,” suggests Doole, who also praises Boatyard restaurant as a popular place for good music, great views and delicious food.
-“The Wharf, an open-air nautical-themed bar, is opening in Fort Lauderdale the weekend before the show and will definitely be a popular place to visit post boat show.”
+Those in-the-know may have access to exhibitors’ private on-site and off-site parties but don’t miss Greater Fort Lauderdale’s many spots to dine on the famous Las Olas Boulevard and our local-favorite waterfront dining spots.
+“A personal favorite of mine to visit after the show is Coconuts located right at the entrance of the show on the Intracoastal.
+It’s a great place to enjoy the sunset, while continuing to take in the beautiful boats on display,” suggests Doole, who also praises Boatyard restaurant as a popular place for good music, great views and delicious food.”